merlijn/amony/README.md

 npm start
 ```

-The web-client is now running on port `3000`.
-It will proxy all api requests to port `8080`.
+After compiling the web-client will be running on port `3000`.
+It will proxy all api requests to the server on port `8080`.

 ### 4. Open your web browser

 Set location to `localhost:3000`

-## 'Production' mode
+## Production mode

-## Prerequisites
+### Prerequisites

 - [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
 - [scala 2.13](https://scala-lang.org/) & [sbt](https://www.scala-sbt.org/)
 - [docker](https://www.docker.com/get-started)

-## Start the app in 'production mode'

 ### 1. Build the web client